Duality theorems for \'etale gerbes on orbifolds: Groupoid algebras and Hochschild cohomology of gerbes on orbifolds

-We make the following assumptions: \begin{enumerate} \item The groupoid $\frakG$ is a principal $G$ bundle over its unit space $\frakG_0$. \item The morphisms $i$ and $j$ are identity maps when restricted to the unit space. \end{enumerate} According to \cite{la-st-xu}, the Morita equivalence class of the above $G$-groupoid extension defines a $G$-gerbe $\Y=[\frakH_0/\frakH]$ on the orbifold $\B=[\frakQ_0/\frakQ]$ associated with the groupoid $\frakQ$, and every $G$-gerbe over $\B$ arises in this way.
+We make the following assumptions: \begin{enumerate} \item The groupoid $\frakG$ is a locally trivial bundle of groups over $\frakG_0$ with fibers isomorphic to $G$. \item The morphisms $i$ and $j$ are identity maps when restricted to the unit space. \end{enumerate} According to \cite{la-st-xu}, the Morita equivalence class of the above $G$-groupoid extension defines a $G$-gerbe $\Y=[\frakH_0/\frakH]$ on the orbifold $\B=[\frakQ_0/\frakQ]$ associated with the groupoid $\frakQ$, and every $G$-gerbe over $\B$ arises in this way.
 We are interested in the geometry of the $G$-gerbe $\Y\to \B$.

 We recall the procedure of refining an \'etale groupoid $\calg\rightrightarrows \calg_0$ by a countable open covering $\calu$ of $\calg_0$.
-For every $U_i,U_j\in \calu$, consider the subspace $\calg^{U_i}_{U_j}:=\{g\in \calg, s(g)\in U_i, t(g)\in U_j\}$.
+For every $U_i,U_j\in \calu$, consider the subspace $\calg^{U_i}_{U_j}:=\{g\in \calg| s(g)\in U_i, t(g)\in U_j\}$.
 Define a new groupoid $\calg_\calu$ by $\coprod_{ij}\calg^{U_i}_{U_j}\rightrightarrows \coprod_i U_i$.
 Moerdijk and Pronk \cite{mo-pr-ind} proved that $\calg_\calu$ is Morita equivalent to $\calg$, and that if we choose every $U_i$ to be sufficiently small, the groupoid $\calg_\calu$ and every level of its nerve space are disjoint unions of contractible open sets.
 (Let $\calg$ be a groupoid.
 For $n\geq 0$, the $n$-th level $\calg_n$ of the nerve space of $\calg$ is defined to be the space of $n$ composable arrows in $\calg$.)

-Laurent-Gengoux, Sti\'enon, and Xu proved \cite{la-st-xu} that a groupoid extension like equation (\ref{eq:gpd-extension}) always has a refinement with respect to a covering $\calu$ of $\frakQ_0$ such that the kernel of the groupoid extension is a $G$ trivial bundle.
+Laurent-Gengoux, Sti\'enon, and Xu proved \cite{la-st-xu} that a groupoid extension like Eq. (\ref{eq:gpd-extension}) always has a refinement with respect to a covering $\calu$ of $\frakQ_0$ such that the kernel of the groupoid extension is a trivial bundle of groups isomorphic to $G$.
 Combining this result with the result from Moerdijk and Pronk \cite{mo-pr-ind}, we conclude that there is a covering $\calu$ of $\frakQ_0$ such that the associated refinement of the groupoid extension